 Technical Background Reports

 The technical background report is hard to define—it's not a lot of things, but it's hard to say what it is.
-It doesn't provide step-by-step directions on how to do something the way that instructions do.
-It does not formally provide recommendations the way that feasibility reports do.
-It does not report data from original research and draw conclusions the way that primary research reports do.
+It doesn't provide step-by-step directions on how to do something in the way that instructions do.
+It does not formally provide recommendations in the way that feasibility reports do.
+It does not report data from original research and draw conclusions in the way that primary research reports do.

 So what does the technical background report do?
 It provides information on a technical topic but in such a way that is adapted for a particular audience that has specific needs for that information.
 Imagine a topic like this: renal disease and therapy.
 A technical background report on this topic would not dump out a ten-ton textbook containing everything you could possibly say about it.
 It would select information about the topic suited to a specific group of readers who had specific needs and uses for the information.
 Imagine the audience was a group of engineers bidding on a contract to do part of the work for a dialysis clinic.
 Yes, they need to know about renal disease and its therapy, but only to the extent that it has to do with their areas of expertise.
 Such a background report might also include some basic discussion of renal disease and its treatment, but no more than what the engineers need to do their work and to interact with representatives of the clinic.

 Take a look at an example of a technical background report.
 This one is an exploration of global warming, or the greenhouse effect, as it is called in the report.
 Notice that it discusses causes, then explores the effects, then discusses what can be done about it.